[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 have to correct people in the way they spell our name, i.e., telling them

-could be part of our clan.
+that person could be part of our clan.
 However, if the person being researched

 personally spelled their name with an 's' in their own signature and if